mIRC-Scripters/mirckb/docs/source/identifiers/cosh.rst

     * - Property
       - Description
+    * - .deg
-deg - Sees N as degrees in a 360 degree circle instead of radians.
+      - Sees N as degrees in a 360 degree circle instead of radians.

 Example
 -------